 France Visa Application Process

-The application process is in general the same for every France Visa.
+The application process for a French visa is similar for every other type of visa.
 The applicant has to submit their application to a French embassy or consulate in their home country, or at a private service provider company responsible to receive visa applications and perform the administrative check of such on behalf of French embassies or consulates, if available in applicant’s home country.